WHY THE NAME?

 Paternostri comes from the latin “Pater” Nostri” or “Our Father”.
 “Paternostri” is a ancient term for beads (as on a rosary) in Italy.
 And that gave me the idea for the name for my bead jewelry business.
 It started thirteen years ago when I was walking by a store front that featured hand beaded jewelry.
 I went in to buy a gift for my mother and decided to make a necklace instead.
 For over twelve tears, and more than a few necklaces later, I made jewelry and sold them at area craft shows as Paternostri.

-Then in 2016 I decided to get back into oil painting and which was the activity of my youth.
-Since then, I have taken lessons from Becky Gibbs in Framingham, and Caleb Stone and Martha Wakefield in Concord, Massachusetts.
-I look forward to more workshops or classes, and painting either plein-air or in my basement studio.
+Then in 2015 I decided to get back into oil painting and which was the activity of my youth.
+Since then, I have taken lessons from various instructors in Framingham, Concord, and Marlborough, Massachusetts.
+I usually start paintings in the classroom and finish them in my home studio.

 A LITTLE HISTORY

-As a child, I spent a few summers with my grandparents in Brooklyn and back in those days, there wasn’t much a little girl could do except play stoop ball or work on paint by number paintings.
-I was pretty good at “keeping in the lines”, so my grandfather, who was an artist and sculptor from Italy, bought me a John Nagy Learn to Draw set.
+As a child, I spent a few summers with my grandparents in Brooklyn and back in those days, there wasn’t much a little girl could do except play with paint by number paintings.
+I was pretty good at “keeping in the lines”, so my grandparents bought me a John Nagy Learn to Draw set.
 (I still have parts of it!)
 On later visits, I would sketch images out of National Geographic Magazine.
-Later, I graduated to painting on real canvas and majored in art at Penn State University.
+Later, I graduated to painting on real canvases and majored in art at Penn State University.

-I admit, after graduation, I needed a break from art, so I got a job illustrating and making maps for a small company in Cambridge, MA and then landed a job at The Boston Globe as a graphic designer.
+After graduation, I got a job illustrating and making maps for a small company in Cambridge, MA and then landed at The Boston Globe as a graphics designer.
 Fast forward to marriage and twins.
-A freelance business in graphics evolved into web design and Which still keeps me busy.
-And with some free time, I’m happy to pick up where I left off.
+A freelance business in graphics evolved into web design.
+Now, I’m back to art, and happy to pick up where I left off.

-I have enjoyed being part of shows In Newton during Newton Open Studios and in Concord, at the Concord Art Association.
+I have enjoyed being part of shows at Newton Open Studios and at the Concord Art Association.